neuroinformatics-unit/movement/docs/source/getting_started/input_output.md

 (target-formats)=
 ## Supported formats
 (target-supported-formats)=
-`movement` supports the analysis of trajectories of keypoints (_pose tracks_) and of bounding boxes' centroids (_bounding boxes' tracks_).
+movement supports the analysis of trajectories of keypoints (_pose tracks_) and of bounding boxes' centroids (_bounding boxes' tracks_).

-To analyse pose tracks, `movement` supports loading data from various frameworks:
+To analyse pose tracks, movement supports loading data from various frameworks:
 - [DeepLabCut](dlc:) (DLC)
 - [SLEAP](sleap:) (SLEAP)
 - [LightingPose](lp:) (LP)

-To analyse bounding boxes' tracks, `movement` currently supports the [VGG Image Annotator](via:) (VIA) format for [tracks annotation](via:docs/face_track_annotation.html).
+To analyse bounding boxes' tracks, movement currently supports the [VGG Image Annotator](via:) (VIA) format for [tracks annotation](via:docs/face_track_annotation.html).

 :::{note}
-At the moment `movement` only deals with tracked data: either keypoints or bounding boxes whose identities are known from one frame to the next, for a consecutive set of frames.
+At the moment movement only deals with tracked data: either keypoints or bounding boxes whose identities are known from one frame to the next, for a consecutive set of frames.
 For the pose estimation case, this means it only deals with the predictions output by the software packages above.
 It currently does not support loading manually labelled data (since this is most often defined over a non-continuous set of frames).
 :::

-Below we explain how you can load pose tracks and bounding boxes' tracks into `movement`, and how you can export a `movement` poses dataset to different file formats.
-You can also try `movement` out on some [sample data](target-sample-data) included with the package.
+Below we explain how you can load pose tracks and bounding boxes' tracks into movement, and how you can export a [movement poses dataset](target-poses-and-bboxes-dataset) to different file formats.
+You can also try movement out on some [sample data](target-sample-data) included with the package.